 You wouldn’t expect a historic country house to also have a log flume and a climbing wall on their grounds.
 But Westport House combines a beautiful heritage estate with the Pirate Adventure Park, named after former resident and pirate queen Grace O'Malley.
-There’s a cannonball run slide, a swinging ship and even a mini ferris wheel.
+There’s a log flume ride, a swinging ship and even a mini ferris wheel.
 On Easter Sunday, their Treasure Hunt will have you racing around the grounds to find clues and prizes, with chocolate eggs up for grabs.

-You mightn’t find the actual Easter bunny in their midst, but the baby rabbits at the Clonfert Pet Farm are so cute it won’t even matter.
+You might not find the actual Easter bunny in their midst, but the baby rabbits at the Clonfert Pet Farm are so cute it won’t even matter.
 Visit the farm for their Easter Festival and you’ll get to say hello to all the resident animals, from llamas to lemurs, meerkats to parrots.
-Held from April 9th to 17th, the festival includes a fun fair, treasure hunt and face painting as well as all the usual animals.
+Held from April 1st to 9th, the festival includes a fun fair, treasure hunt and face painting as well as all the usual animals.
 There’s also a chocolate bunny for all the kids upon arrival.

-The grounds of Belvedere House are great for kids, with hidden creatures in the fairy garden and mythical characters found along the Narnia Trail.
-But from April 15th to 17th, the Easter Treasure Trail will have even more to explore along the way, with goodies to win and an activity booklet to complete.
-Even better, children up to the age of 3 can attend for free, though they must be booked in along with the rest of the family.
+The grounds of Belvedere House are great for kids, with hidden creatures in the fairy garden and extensive play areas for running around.
+But on April 9th and 10th, the Easter Treasure Trail will have even more to explore along the way, with goodies to win and a meet and greet with cute animals from the Wooly Farm Mobile Pet Farm.
+Children under 3 can attend for free, though they must be booked in along with the rest of the family.

 Whether your kids want to clamber over the towers in the Adventure Play Kingdom or have a bash at ziplining in the forest, Lough Key Forest Park is a hive of adventure.
 But there’s also plenty that you can enjoy as a family, like the teamworking challenge of Boda Borg or the treetop canopy walk that’s suitable for all ages.
 The route takes you all the way through the forest and out to the Moylurg tower, where you have a great view of the lake and its islands.

-Celebrate the start of the new season with the Spring Festival at Slieve Aughty Centre, where there are a huge variety of events and activities available every day from April 9th to 24th.
-You can take a family walk through the Enchanted Forest, meet the pot-bellied pig Winnie and tuck into some homemade pancakes in the café.
+Celebrate the start of the new season with the Spring Festival at Slieve Aughty Riding Centre, where there are a huge variety of events and activities available every day from April 1st to 16th.
+You can take a family walk through the Enchanted Forest, explore the organic garden or meet the pot-bellied pig, Winnie.
 Kids over the age of five can have a ride on the horses or ponies and make a spring craft in one of the workshops.
 Or you can leave the craftiness to the experts and make the most of the festival’s face painters.